voxel51/fiftyone/docs/source/teams/data_lens.rst

 .. note::

-    Data Lens expects sample data to adhere to the :class:`fo.Sample <fiftyone.core.sample.Sample>` format.
-It is highly recommended that you use the FiftyOne SDK to create your sample data.
+    Data Lens expects sample data to adhere to the :class:`Sample <fiftyone.core.sample.Sample>` format, which is easy to achieve by using the FiftyOne SDK to create your sample data, as shown below.

 To see how Data Lens works, let's yield a response with a single synthetic sample.